ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Version -07 to -08 ## {#sec-07-08}

 * Revised presentation of the scope format.

+* The 'kid' of the group key is used as Group Identifier.

+* More detailed description of the encryption and signing operations.

 ## Version -06 to -07 ## {#sec-06-07}